RuikunLi/Capstone_Coursera/project/README.md

 ### target audience
 The people who live in germany and want to explore the neighborhood or move to another neighborhood(postal code)

-### Case Study
+### Case Study I
 As I am study at RWTH Aachen of Germany, I would like to find my desired community in Aachen.
-As a Chinese Student, my selected filter would be "near to the Chinese restaurant", "near to the public transport", "Not crowded", "near to the library." etc.
+As a Student, my selected keywords would be 'Supermarket', 'Restaurant', 'Café', 'Bus' etc.

+### Case Study II
+My girlfriend and I lived in Köln an we love this city.
+So we would like to know if we move back to Köln in the future, where is our desired community.
+Our selected keywords would be 'Movie', 'Supermarket', 'Restaurant', 'Pharmacy', etc.

 ## Data